whitneyburton/portfolios/students/1701-back/sergey_lukyanenko/20170420-sergey-lukyanenko-m1.markdown

 #### **Playing a Part**

 > Participated in speaker series
 > Visited Meet up with Mike Schutte.
-He gave a workshop about TDD.
+He gave a workshop about TDD

+> Feedback for Devon: Devon has been a great asset to the Turing Community.
+As a back end student I approached Devon many times asking him  to help me with front end styling for current projects.
+With his knowledge and experience in programming he patiently and with courage always willing to help.
+It's been a pleasure  to work with Devon.
+I wish him success in his professional career and continue sharing knowledge and experience with Turing family.

 ------------------